mwort/swimpy/docs/installation.rst

 --------------------------

-Before installing SWIMpy, it is highly advisable to first set up a virtual environment.
-Install `virtualenv`_ first, unless you are using Anaconda (see below).
+Before installing SWIMpy, it is highly advisable to first set up a virtual environment or a conda environment using Anaconda (see below).
+For the former, install `virtualenv`_ first.
 Then create a new environment like this:

 .. code-block:: console